Suntrakanesh/Blinking-squares/README.md

 Blinking_Square is a game which is developed in C programming.
-It includes C graphics as well as fundamental C programming concepts.
+It includes C graphics as well as fundamental C programming concepts to enhance the playing experiance

 Instructions to play the game: